andrewcbancroft/datadaylife-blog/_posts/2018-02-05-predictive-analytics-vs-machine-learning-whats-the-difference.md

 * Taking an individual customer from the population of a company's customer base, analyzing data about him/her, and predicting the liklihood that he/she will purchase [this product] if we run [this marketing campaign] targeted at them
 * Taking a single house from the population of homes in a city or neighborhood, and predicting the selling price

-Predictive analytics encapsulates the principles for giving estimations for these measurements or any number of others that [fit the pattern of questions](https://www.dataday.life/patterns-and-key-words-of-predictive-analytics-questions/) for predictive analytics to provide the answer for.
+Predictive analytics encapsulates the principles and methods for computing estimations for these measurements (or any number of others that [fit the pattern of questions](https://www.dataday.life/patterns-and-key-words-of-predictive-analytics-questions/) for predictive analytics to provide the answer for).

-The thing about "predictive analytics" as a term, is that it's pretty abstract, isn't it?
-It's about the principles and methods for doing the kind of analysis I just described with examples.
-Predictive analytics is the general, abstract collection of principles...the science...for how to predict measurements for specific people or animals or parts or [whatever the unit is] within a population.

-But "predictive analytics" *doesn't* prescribe a definitive **how**.
+The thing about "predictive analytics" as a term, is that it's pretty abstract.
+Notably missing in these "principles and methods and science" is the **how to do it**.
+Predictive analytics *doesn't* prescribe a definitive **how**.

 *That* is what "machine learning" is.